 Mr. Herzallah is one of the 'Irvine 11,' a group of students who were arrested and prosecuted for expressing their constitutionally protected rights of free speech and political dissent when they walked out of a speech given by Israeli Ambassador Michael Oren at UC Irvine in 2010.
 Mr. Herzallah was also one of six people arrested for protesting the appointment of David Friedman as US ambassador to Israel at a Senate Foreign Relations Committee hearing in February 2017.
 Mr. Herzallah has had articles published in various media outlets including the Orange County Register and Al Jazeera English.
 He has been featured on several media and radio interviews throughout the country and internationally.
 Mr. Herzallah studied Political Science and International Affairs at UC Riverside.

 Ayah Ziyadeh is AMP's advocacy director.
-She is a Palestinian-American human rights activist, advocate, and writer who maintains a track record in organizing awareness of Palestine and other crucial human rights issues.
+She is a Palestinian-American human rights scholar, activist, advocate, and writer who maintains a track record in organizing awareness of Palestine and other crucial human rights issues.

 AMP National Board